Vyral/base-template/_posts/2024-09-05-is-your-home-sale-strategy-ready-for-today-s-market.md

 {% include HVButton.html %}

 The real estate market has changed significantly due to high interest rates, and selling your home is not as simple as it once was.
-If you're considering selling in the next couple of years, there’s an opportunity you should not miss: a **free 45-minute virtual webinar** hosted by John Schuster.
+If you’re considering selling in the next couple of years, there’s an opportunity you should not miss: a **free 45-minute virtual webinar** hosted by John Schuster.

 John Schuster is a highly experienced realtor in the Twin Cities area.
 He helped me sell my home and even found homes for my sons nearby.
 His knowledge of the current market trends and strategies is unmatched.
 Now, he’s offering valuable insights that can help you sell your home quickly and for top dollar.<br>